maruina/go-infrabin/README.md

 * _INFRABIN_MAX_DELAY_ to change the maximum value for the `/delay` endpoint.
 Default to 120.

+## Environment variables

+* `FAIL_ROOT_HANDLER`: if set, the `/` endpoint will return a 503.
+This is useful when doing a B/G deployment to test the failure and rollback scenario.

 ## Service Endpoints

 * `GET /`